 The information provided will be reviewed and verified by the EMQN Office and, if applicable, a formal note of acceptance will be sent to the laboratory.
 The final decision regarding fee reduction lies with the EMQN Director.
 A laboratory in receipt of a fee reduction is obliged to inform the EMQN Office of any significant changes to the criteria listed under 5.2.3 above within one calendar month of a change.
 Once the agreed period of fee reduction has expired, the laboratory will be invoiced the full cost for EQA participation.

-The laboratory must participate for 5 consecutive years in each EQA scheme that is subject the agreement and the laboratory will be auto-enrolled on these when registration opens each year by the EMQN Team.
-Samples will be sent for each scheme and the fees will be charged regardless of participation.
+The laboratory must participate for 5 consecutive years in at least one EQA scheme per year.
+If a lab defaults from this requirement, the fees will be charged (without a discount).
 Non-payment will result in the agreement and account being cancelled/closed.
 Invoices will be sent annually.

 The laboratory agrees to pay the full EQA scheme fees in year 5.

-Please note the EMQN policy relating to this changed on 12/11/2019 to V2.
-Any applications received after that date are subject to auto-enrolment.
+Please note the EMQN policy relating to this changed on 01/09/2021 to V9.
+Download the application form and submit to EMQN.